 Despite the escalating tension between Saudi Arabia and the Omani-backed opposition, it is not in the interest of any party to see al-Mahra spiral into chaos.
 After managing to mostly avoid the degree of upheaval the rest of Yemen has experienced, the emergence of open conflict with external powers backing rival sides (as is visible in many other parts of the country) would represent a dramatic setback.
 Saudi Arabia in particular seems likely to continue efforts to cement influence in al-Mahra and undercut local opposition to its presence, but the situation remains too volatile to be sure it can manage this with enough restraint to avoid an escalation of armed violence.
 In an environment of growing militarization and polarization – where peaceful protests have devolved into gunfights, threats of iron-fist measures and fears of chaos – the potential even for unintended escalation cannot be underestimated.

-Ryan Bailey is an editor and researcher at the Sana’a Center for Strategic Studies.
+Edited by: Ryan Bailey is an editor and researcher at the Sana’a Center for Strategic Studies.

 Author’s note: This paper would not have come to reality without the reviews and comments of Hannah Patchett, Susan Sevareid, Spencer Osberg and Elisabeth Kendall.